Clive Davis: J Records, RCA, Sony years

-Davis left Arista in 2000 and started J Records, an independent label with financial backing from Arista parent Bertelsmann Music Group, named with the middle initial of Davis and his four children.
-BMG would buy a majority stake in J Records in 2002, and Davis would become president and CEO of the larger RCA Music Group.

-Davis' continued success in breaking new artists was recognised by the music industry A&R site HitQuarters when the executive was named "world's No.1 A&R of 2001" based on worldwide chart data for that year.
+Davis was fired from Arista in 2000 and started J Records, an independent label with financial backing from Arista parent Bertelsmann Music Group, named with the middle initial of Davis and his four children.
+BMG bought a majority stake in J Records in 2002, and Davis became president and CEO of the larger RCA Music Group.
+His continued success in breaking new artists was recognized by the music industry A&R site HitQuarters when he was named the "world's No.1 A&R of 2001" based on worldwide chart data for the year.

 In 2004, BMG merged with Sony Music Entertainment to form Sony BMG.
-With the assets of the former CBS Records (renamed Sony Music Entertainment in 1991) now under Sony's ownership, the joint venture would mean a return of sorts for Davis to his former employer.
+With the assets of the former CBS Records (renamed Sony Music Entertainment in 1991) now under Sony's ownership, the joint venture resulted in a return of sorts for Davis to his former employer.
 Davis remained with RCA Label Group until 2008, when he was named chief creative officer for Sony BMG.

-Davis was elevated to Chief Creative Officer of Sony Music Entertainment, a title he currently holds, as part of a corporate restructuring when Sony BMG became Sony Music Entertainment in late 2008 when BMG sold its shares to Sony.
+Davis was elevated to chief creative officer of Sony Music Entertainment, a title he held until his death, as part of a corporate restructuring when Sony BMG became Sony Music Entertainment in late 2008 after BMG had sold its shares to Sony.
 Arista Records and J Records, which were both founded by Davis, were dissolved in October 2011 through the restructuring of RCA Records.
 All artists under those labels were moved to RCA Records.

+Personal life and death

+Davis was married to Helen Cohen from 1956 to 1965 and to Janet Adelberg from 1966 to 1985; both marriages ended in divorce.
+He had four children, including Doug Davis, a music executive and Grammy Award-winning record producer, and Fred Davis, an investment banker at The Raine Group.
+Davis had eight grandchildren.
+In 2013, at the age of 80, Davis publicly came out as bisexual in his autobiography The Soundtrack of My Life.
+On the daytime talk show Katie, he told host Katie Couric that he hoped his revelation would lead to "greater understanding" of bisexuality.
+The autobiography was the basis for the two-hour documentary Clive Davis: The Soundtrack of Our Lives.

+Davis died at his home in Manhattan on June 22, 2026, at the age of 94.
+He had been hospitalized with respiratory problems shortly before his death.
+His funeral service was held on June 29 at Central Synagogue in New York City.
+The funeral service included eulogies by Bruce Springsteen, Barry Manilow, Alicia Keys and Dionne Warwick.